 Barton College offers undergraduate programs leading to the initial North Carolina license, and two graduate programs, the Master of Education in Elementary Education is designed for practicing teachers who have a current license in Elementary Education, and the Master of School Administration program is designed to prepare candidates to earn a North Carolina principal's license.
 All teacher education programs are accredited by the National Council for the Accreditation of Teacher Education (NCATE) and the North Carolina Department of Public Instruction (DPI).

+Licensure Programs

-Licensure Programs Leading to Licensure on the A Level:
+Leading to Licensure on the A Level:

-- · Birth-Kindergarten Education - Elementary Education (Grades K-6) - Middle Grades Education (Grades 6-9): Social Studies, Mathematics, Language Arts and Science - Education of the Deaf and Hard of Hearing (K-12) - Special Education: Adapted Curriculum (K-12) - Special Education: General Curriculum (K-12) - Secondary Education (Grades 9-12)
+- Birth-Kindergarten Education - Elementary Education (Grades K-6) - Middle Grades Education (Grades 6-9): Social Studies, Mathematics, Language Arts and Science - Special Education: Adapted Curriculum (K-12)